 What is Spiritual Direction?

 Spiritual Direction is the process of accompanying people on their spiritual journey.
-In the midst of this fast-paced world, people find it difficult to be aware of God’s action in their daily lives and in simple every day events.
+In the midst of this fast-paced world, people find it difficult to be aware of God’s action in their daily lives and in simple everyday events.
 The spiritual director is there to listen and reflect through conversation on one’s relationship with God.
 Gradually, you learn to recognize God’s tender and powerful presence in your life.
 You discover that God has been waiting for you to look for this closer relationship.
 Father James Keegan, SJ describes spiritual direction as the contemplative practice of helping another person or group to awaken to the mystery called God in all of life, and to respond to that discovery in a growing relationship of freedom and commitment.
-It is an invitation into a deeper relationship with God regardless of one’s particular religious background or practice.
+It is an invitation to a deeper relationship with God, regardless of one’s particular religious background or practice.

 What is the process?

 Spiritual direction is not really about being “directed.”
 In spiritual direction, you reflect on the experiences of your daily life.
 Gradually, as you contemplate, you may begin to recognize God’s tender and powerful presence in your life.
 You may come to realize how God fills every moment of each day and is truly with you wherever you are.